 1979: Nothing could beat The Long Run, the great last album by the Eagles before they split the next year.
 It held on to #1 for a sixth week.
 On the Radio -Greatest Hits - Volumes I & II by Donna Summer was second while Cornerstone from Styx came in #3.
 Stevie Wonder had the #4 album with Journey Through the Secret Life of Plants.
 The rest of the Top 10: The phenomenal In Through the Out Door by Led Zeppelin, Bee Gees Greatest was up to #6, Barbra Streisand slid up one with Wet, Tusk, the incredibly underrated album from Fleetwood Mac, was #8, Rise from Herb Alpert was #9 and Tom Petty & the Heartbreakers finally had their breakthrough album with Damn the Torpedoes.

-1982: Marty Robbins ("El Paso") died at the age of 57 from heart failure after cardiac surgery.
+1982: Marty Robbins ("El Paso") died at the age of 57 from heart failure after cardiac surgery in Nashville, Tennessee.

-1983: Abbacadabra, the first musical based on Abba's hits, opened at Lyric Theatre in London.
+1983: Abbacadabra, the first musical based on ABBA's hits, opened at Lyric Hammersmith Theatre in London.

 1984: Patrick Cavanaugh, one-time manager of the Coasters, was convicted of first degree murder of group member Buster Wilson.